 Yong Tze Liang: My journey has taken me through various fields, including food and beverage, events, and eventually wine and spirits.
 These experiences allowed me to develop my commercial and marketing expertise, which I brought with me when I joined BCCM as a managing partner.

-He explains how BCCM initially started as an events solution provider for our clients in 2017.
-Over time, they recognised the need to expand their services to offer a complete 360-degree solution.
-This resulted in them launching Jiuchuan.Asia in 2022 in an effort to collaborate with their partners from various fields, including production, art and creativity, digital talents, and PR.
-Yong believes that sharing and gathering resources can create a significant ripple effect.
+Yong: BCCM initially started as an events solution provider for our clients in 2017.
+Over time, we recognised the need to expand our services to offer a complete 360-degree solution, which was why we launched Jiuchuan.Asia two years ago.
+This led us to collaborate with partners from various fields, including production, art and creativity, digital talents, and PR.
+We believe that sharing and gathering resources can create a significant ripple effect.

 What does Jiuchuan mean and what is its brand promise?